-Single-family development does not typically generate high operational noise levels.
-As such, the project would not result in noise levels in excess of standards established in the City of San Diego General Plan or Noise Ordinance.
+Typical noise levels associated with residential uses are anticipated, and the project would not result in an increase in the existing ambient noise level.
+The project would not result in noise levels in excess of standards established in the City of San Diego General Plan or Noise Ordinance.
 No significant long-term impacts would occur, and no mitigation measures are required.